kragen/derctuo/markdown/toolpath-optimization.md

-The simplest way to interpret the results of such experiments is to use the same simulation-optimization process as used for design, minimizing M(E(C(P, T)), Q); but now the toolpath P is fixed (it's the experiment we performed), Q is our observations from the experiment, T (the description of the process and materials) is the "design variables" for the optimizer, and E and M are the observations we have available and the probability of various kinds of errors and corruptions in them, instead of real-world performance of a design and how well that performance fulfills engineering requirements.
+The simplest way to interpret the results of such experiments is to use the same simulation-optimization process as used for design, minimizing M(E(C(P, T)), Q); but now the toolpath P is fixed (it’s the experiment we performed), Q is our observations from the experiment, T (the description of the process and materials) is the “design variables” for the optimizer, and E and M are the observations we have available and the probability of various kinds of errors and corruptions in them, instead of real-world performance of a design and how well that performance fulfills engineering requirements.

-"Making things"
+“Making things”
 ---------------

-Although above I've focused on manufacturing, this approach is quite generally applicable to control and design problems; the "things" being made need not be physical objects.
-In the cybernetics literature approaches like the above are commonly called "optimal control theory".
+Although above I’ve focused on manufacturing, this approach is quite generally applicable to control and design problems; the “things” being made need not be physical objects.
+In the cybernetics literature approaches like the above are commonly called “optimal control theory”.